 Reports do not get filed, deadlines become overdue and clients are less than pleased.
 Lack of access is as detrimental as inconsistent data.

 The final principle is one of the most essential in finance.
 Financial information is extremely fluid and can change (literally) at any moment.
 Waiting to update data in your system can make that information obsolete by the time it makes its way into a budget, report or statement.

 Where the Finance Finds Its Single Source of Truth

 Accountants, CPAs, and other finance professionals spend approximately 2.5 hours working billable hours each day, meaning that the work you do during non-billable hours needs to be as productive and your time well managed.
 Having a reliable SSOT makes obtaining the data you need as straightforward as possible.

-With Vena, you can collect, store and analyze your data to make well-informed decisions for your organization and your clients.
+With Vena, you can collect, store and analyse your data to make well-informed decisions for your organisation and your clients.
 Harness the power of Excel and get the information you need from one central location.

 Get resources curated just for you and your department.